IOTA Review: Distributed Permissionless Ledger for IoT

 The Transition to Tangle Free IOTA

-There are a number of improvements being included in the Chrysalis update, which is currently scheduled to be completed in the third quarter of 2020.
-One is a white-flag approach to calculating balances which will optimize for the speed and efficiency of tip selection.
+Several improvements were included in the Chrysalis update.
+One is a white-flag approach to calculating balances to optimize the speed and efficiency of tip selection.

-Chrysalis will also support atomic transactions, a new signature scheme in parallel with WOTS, and a new URTS tip selection.
-A further change will make IOTA capable of issuing tokens, which was a change requested by the IOTA community and the corporate partners.
+Chrysalis will also support atomic transactions, a new signature scheme parallel to WOTS, and a new URTS tip selection.
+A further change will make IOTA capable of issuing tokens, a request from the IOTA community and corporate partners.

-One of the newest, and exciting projects for IOTA is the Qubic protocol.
 Qubic was created from the acronym QBC, which stands for quorum-based computation.
-The Qubic protocol is IOTA's solution to outsourced computation, smart contracts, oracles, and much more.
+The Qubic protocol was IOTA's solution to outsourced computation, smart contracts, oracles, and more.

-The original conception of Qubic had some difficult to overcome problems, and the IOTA protocol was actually designed to solve those problems by becoming a global standard for IoT payments and messaging.
+The original conception of Qubic was to become a global standard for IoT payments and messaging.
 The fee-free nature of IOTA transactions is one of the things making Qubic possible by enabling: